Moselle loop Bremm

 Spectacular: the romantic half-timbered houses on the steep slopes above which Cochem Castle towers.

-All the castles along the Moselle were actually destroyed by the troops of the Sun King Louis 14th in the 17th century.
+All the castles along the Mosel River were actually destroyed by the troops of the Sun King Louis 14th in the 17th century.
 In Cochem, however, the rich Louis Ravené bought the ruins and had them rebuilt from 1869 to 1877 according to old plans.
 It is worth a visit for the spectacular view from the floating balcony alone.
 But you will also learn all kinds of historical details about the town’s past and the castle on a guided tour.

 Guided tours of the castle cost €7 per adult, take place every 15 minutes during opening hours and last around 40 minutes.